 Treat the Patient Where You Find Them

 Prompt treatment can save lives, so don’t delay treatment by moving the patient.
 You should be ready to go with portable suction and oxygen.
-During the COVID crisis, this is even more important.
 This is because moving the patient may expose more people to a potentially lethal virus.
-Many interventions create aerosolized particles that more effectively transmit the coronavirus, so moving the patient while treating them is particularly risky.
+Many interventions create aerosolized particles that more effectively transmit viruses, so moving the patient while treating them is particularly risky.

-You must treat every patient as if they are COVID-positive, even with a negative test.
-No test is fully reliable, and the cost of spreading the virus to vulnerable people in hospital and emergency settings is extraordinarily high.
+The cost of spreading an illness to vulnerable people in hospital and emergency settings is extraordinarily high.
 To reduce the risk of spread:

 - Suction patients away from others—if you can install a partition to prevent the spread of aerosolized particles, you may save lives